Why Designing This Website Took 5 Years

 The typeface here is ‘Slim Joe’.
 If this really was on a business card, I doubt that logo would be easily visible, especially the ‘WELCH’.
 Eventually, I gave up trying to work the ‘W’ into logos.
 Don’t get me wrong – it’s a beautiful letter.
 I just can’t handle the girth.

 A variation on this eventually became my business card in 2015.
 Flamboyant, yes, but I like to think that it was a way of weeding out people who took themselves too seriously.
-The colours were supposed to represent a spectrum (I was working in the LED department at the time, so it made sense).
-The typeface, Russo One, has a kind of stark, industrial beaty to it, but I have yet to find a typeface for body copy that it pairs well with, which is part of what eventually sank this design.
+The colours were supposed to represent a spectrum (I was working the LED industry at the time, so it made sense).
+The typeface, Russo One, has a kind of stark, industrial beauty to it, but I have yet to find a typeface for body copy that it pairs well with, which is part of what eventually sank this design.
 The other part of what sank it is a friend of mine telling me it looked like one of the WordArt fill effects from an old version of Microsoft PowerPoint.
 Now that I see it, I can’t unsee it…

 The top of the website that went with this card (note the ‘will be graduating in 2016’!).
 It ended up almost working, but it never quite clicked into place.
 Ultimately, I threw the card out (metaphorically – I still keep a box of them), the typeface out, and the layout out.
 I did eventually re-use the diagonal gradient in the header for this website, when it’s set to ‘web design’ mode, although it’s a background rather than a text effect.
 I also held onto CMU Serif, which you can find on the ‘writing’ page.
 CMU Serif (sometimes just ‘Computer Modern’) is better known as ‘the default LaTeX font’, and I feel as though it lends text a certain authority.